 At these higher temperatures, the skin gets a little blistery and is a great treat right off the grill.

-So for this recipe, preheat your smoker or grill to approximately 300 to 350 degrees F.
+Preheat your smoker or grill to approximately 300 to 350 degrees F.

 Cover your chicken in a little bit of olive oil and give a liberal sprinkling with salt and pepper.
 Then, just toss them on the smoker.